Michael-AUG/Michael-AUG.github.io/shack.markdown

 I've found that, as I've only got a limited station, CW offers my best chance of making interesting QSOs with assorted DX.
 While I've got nothing against those who like/love them, I've never got in to FT8, FT4, JS8Call and the like - but I still get a thrill of a CW contact!

-My key, an MFJ-564 Iambic paddle, once belonged to S/K Gavin Nesbitt (MM1 BXF) who died tragically young.
+My key, an MFJ-564 Iambic paddle, once belonged to S/K Gavin Nesbitt (MM1BXF) who died tragically young.
 While I didn't know him intimately, he and I used to chat via text/phonecall quite frequently, and he was very encouraging towards me getting my Full licence.

 ![Straight Key](images/f2da6-key.jpg)
 *My straight Morse key*